MicrosoftDocs/mesh-docs/mesh/Create/script-your-scene-logic/mesh-scripting-overview.md

 ## Benefits of using Mesh Cloud Scripting

-- Simple app model (all code and logic runs in one place).
+- Simple application model (all code and logic runs in one place).
 - Easy connection to cloud side content.
 - Allows code reviews, diffs, history inspection, and Git integration.
 - Better debugging tools.